Consensys/doc.goquorum/docs/tutorials/private-network/create-ibft-network.md

 cp static-nodes.json genesis.json permissioned-nodes.json ./../Node-4/data/
 ```

-Change directory to each of the validator folders and copy the `nodekey` files and `address` for each node to the data directory for each node:
+In each validator directory, copy the `nodekey` files and `address` to the data directory:

 ```bash
 cp nodekey* address ../../Node-0/data